ChanderG/c-compiler/growth.md

 ###After Multiplication added
 Adding Strings.
 By observation, all strings come before params with them.
 There is really no other use for them.

+###After Added string printing capability
+Wanted to add integer input.
+But this needs pointers.